 Any proposals to decommission a policy must be submitted to the Policy Office for consideration.
-If one or more of the above circumstances appear to exist, the Policy Office will make a request to decommission the policy to give to the Chancellor.
-That request will be informed by the views of the relevant implementing executive, the University Counsel, and other members of the University’s administration or University Senate, as needed.
-If approved, the Policy Office will remove the policy from the University’s central repository and announce on its website that the policy has been decommissioned by the Chancellor.
+If one or more of the above circumstances appear to exist, the Policy Office will make a request that the Chancellor decommission the policy.
+That request will be informed by the views of the relevant implementing executive, University Counsel, and other members of the University’s administration or University Senate, as needed.
+If approved, the Policy Office will remove the policy from the University’s central repository and announce on its website that the policy has been decommissioned.

 Q. Who do I contact with a question about a policy?